-Focus: Of course, I wasn’t engaged in conflict with the dentist!
-But when I couldn’t escape from a television that showed and told me over and over that everything in this world is bad, bad, bad, I needed to shift my focus elsewhere.
-Not to the wallpaper, but to the power and love of the One to whom I belong.
+Of course, I wasn’t engaged in conflict with the dentist!
+But when I couldn’t escape from a television that showed me over and over that everything in this world is bad, bad, bad, I needed to shift my focus elsewhere.
+Not to the wallpaper.
+But to the power and love of the One to whom I belong.

-Paul knew that our struggle is both earthly and spiritual, and that the line between what is seen and unseen is very porous, if it exists at all.
+Paul knew that our struggle is both earthly and spiritual.
+He knew that the line between what is seen and unseen is very porous, if it exists at all.
 That’s why he urged the Ephesians to make sure they were ready for battle, armed against the dark earthly powers and unseen spiritual forces of evil.

 For more about the armour of God, see this post.